nemiro-TECH/Black-Hole-G-Force/README.md

 # Black-Hole-G-Force

 Written in Fortran for Educational Purposes only,

-Some errors still occuring during tests.
+I wasn't able to recover the final program files, but I'm posting this draft to share.

+Some errors still occur during compilation, but I haven't coded with fortran in years and don't have time to fix them right now.

-This code is not on permanente maintenence.
-If you chose to correct the compilation errors, make a pull request and than push to the main branch.
+This code is not under permanent maintenance.
+If you chose to fix the build errors, make a pull request and push it to the master branch.